Introducing David Criekemans

-Dr. David Criekemans is an Assistant Professor in ‘Belgian and Comparative Foreign Policy’ at the University of Antwerp and in ‘Geopolitics’ at both the Royal Military Academy in Brussels and the International Centre for Geopolitical Studies (ICGS) in Geneva.
-He also works as a Senior Researcher ‘European and Global Relations’ at the Flemish Centre for International Policy (FCIP).
+David Criekemans is Associate Professor in ‘Belgian and Comparative Foreign Policy’ at the University of Antwerp (Belgium) and in ‘Geopolitics’ at both the Royal Military Academy in Brussels (Belgium) and the International Centre for Geopolitical Studies (ICGS) in Geneva (Switzerland).
+He also works at the Flemish Centre for International Policy (FCIP) in Antwerp (Belgium).

 During the year 2009, a rapid and dangerous breakdown of relations between North Korea (aka, the Democratic People’s Republic of Korea or DPRK) and the international community occurred.
 On 25 May 2009, North Korea conducted the second underground nuclear test in its history, followed by the launch of several missiles.

 After three weeks of negotiations held in strict confidentiality within the UN Security Council (UNSC), first among the P5 plus Japan and South Korea, and then among all Council members, the UNSC adopted on 12 June the resolution 1874 condemning the nuclear test, expanding the existing arms embargo, authorising inspection of cargoes to and from the DPRK, as well as vessels on the high seas, prohibiting financial services and transfers to the DPRK that could be linked to weapons related activities and authorising asset freezes in this regard, and calling upon states and international institutions not to provide new financial assistance or trade support to the DPRK, except for humanitarian or development assistance.

 The Council also decided that the 1718 Sanctions Committee would adjust its measures within thirty days, through the designation of additional entities goods, and individuals.
 Finally, it requested the Secretary-General to establish a panel of experts to monitor and verify implementation of the sanctions measures.